-ANIEL TUCKER is a Catholic church musician with nearly a decade of experience as a professional conductor, organist, and singer.
-He currently serves as the Director of Sacred Music & Liturgy at St. Thérèse Little Flower Catholic Church in South Bend, IN.
+ANIEL TUCKER is a Catholic church musician with more than a decade of experience as a professional conductor, organist, and singer.
+He currently serves as the Director of Liturgical Music & Organist at the Cathedral of St. Matthew, the co-cathedral of the Diocese of Fort Wayne-South Bend.

 After being raised in northeast Ohio, he earned Bachelor’s degrees in choral music education and comparative religion from Western Michigan University, where he also studied piano, organ, and harpsichord.
 Upon graduating, he was awarded Western Michigan University’s Presidential Scholar Award, the highest honor that the university can bestow on an undergraduate, for his work in comparative religion.

 Mr. Tucker’s scholarly interest focuses on the utilization of chant in modern American Catholic liturgy.
-He is proud to be an active member of the Church Music Association of America, the American Guild of Organists (from whom he holds the Certificate in Service Playing), and the American Choral Directors Association.
-Outside of his musical pursuits, Mr. Tucker enjoys learning about church architecture and computer science.
+He is proud to be an active member of the Church Music Association of America and the American Guild of Organists (from whom he holds the Certificate in Service Playing).
+Outside of his musical pursuits, Mr. Tucker enjoys cooking, learning about food science, and watching Catholic Answers Live.
+You can find more of his work at his personal website, www.danieltuckercatholic.com.